Cleopatra (1970 film): Plot

 Libya and Apollodoria insist Cleopatra must murder Caesar; Cleopatra, however, has had a change of heart and keeps putting off the assassination in favor of sex.
 They accompany Caesar back to Rome, just in time for him to be assassinated by his own senators.
 Caesar's adopted son, Octavian—soon to be called Augustus—takes command.
 Cleopatra tries to continue the plan by seducing Octavian, only to learn that he is homosexual and impervious to her charms.
 Meanwhile, Caesar's right-hand man, Marcus Antonius or Anthony, falls in love and has sex with Cleopatra.
 Octavian, on the other hand, is attracted to Ionius and spares his life.

 Finally, during the Battle of Actium where Octavian's fleet defeats Anthony's Egyptian fleet, Anthony kills himself.
-Octavian goes to Cleopatra trying to persuade her to surrender and is taken into custody by the Romans.
-Disappointed by the rejection after Anthony's death, Cleopatra commits suicide by using the venomous bite of an asp.
+Octavian goes to Cleopatra to persuade her to surrender; she is taken into custody by the Romans.
+Distraught and disappointed by the rejection after Anthony's death, Cleopatra commits suicide using an asp's venomous bite.

 The time travelers return to the future and report that the Cleopatra Plan is a scheme by the Pasateli to assume the form of beautiful human women to seduce and destroy Earth's most powerful male leaders.
 The Pasateli have already taken their human forms and are poised to strike when this information arrives, but Earth is able to root them out and save the world in time.